SEARCH My Blog (Opens in new tab)

 Why you should care

-The generally known benefits of foods such as green tea, black tea, coffee, blueberries, aubergines, cherries, broccoli, red wine, miso, tofu, tempeh, apples, chocolate, lemons, grapefruit juice and blackberries - to name just a few - are down in large part to their polyphenol content.
+The generally known benefits of foods such as green tea, black tea, coffee, blueberries, aubergines, cherries, broccoli, red wine, miso, tofu, tempeh, apples, chocolate, lemons, grapefruit juice and blackberries, and leafy vegetables - to name just a few - are down in large part to their polyphenol content.

 Go as sunny, fresh and natural as possible for your source